Would you prefer to view this website based on your location?

 EV drivers care the most about energy efficiency of charging stations

-In all countries, EV drivers are mostly focused on energy efficiency when purchasing a charging station, especially in Germany (71%), whilst it is slightly less crucial in the Netherlands (58%).
+In all countries, EV drivers are mostly focused on energy efficiency when purchasing a charging station, especially in Germany (71%), while it is slightly less crucial in the Netherlands (58%).
 However, the second most important aspect for EV drivers across all countries is the ease of the charging station interface. (!)

 EV drivers care the most about energy efficiency of charging stations